 School Age Childcare (SAC): A ‘school age service’ means any early learning and care service, play group, day nursery, crèche, day-care or other similar service which;

 3. Government Funded Schemes

-The Department of Children and Youth Affairs (DCYA) operate a number of Government funded schemes.
+The Department of Children, Equality, Disability, Integration & Youth (DCEDIY) operate a number of Government funded schemes.
 These schemes provide free or reduced rate childcare to eligible children and their parents and are described as follows;